dave-leeper/mock-server/README.md

 * Accounts - The user account information used by the server.
 * Headers - Authentication headers added to all responses of an authenticated user.
 * Cookies - Authentication cookies added to all responses of an authenticated user.
+* Crypto - A JSON object containing the key and iv buffers to use with encryption.

 ## Authentication
 Authentiation is the process of identifying who a user is.
 It is a distinct process